|Values are valid only on day of printing.|

 This test is not useful for the evaluation of individuals <1 year of age suspected of having Dubin-Johnson syndrome or Rotor syndrome.
 Due to normal liver development, coproporphyrin I is primarily excreted in infant urine and cannot be interpreted in the scope of hyperbilirubinemia syndromes.

 This test is not useful for evaluating patients with suspected porphyrias.
-For measurement of urine coproporphyrin and uroporphyrin, see PQNU / Porphyrins, Quantitative, 24 Hour, Urine or PQNRU / Porphyrins, Quantitative, Random, Urine.
+For measurement of urine coproporphyrin and uroporphyrin for the workup of porphyria, see PQNU / Porphyrins, Quantitative, 24 Hour, Urine or PQNRU / Porphyrins, Quantitative, Random, Urine.

 COPROPORPHYRIN ISOMERS I AND III